Universality in driven open quantum matter: Perspectives

 More broadly, we point out that once the ground of thermodynamic equilibrium is left, the borders between ``quantum'' and ``classical'' necessarily get blurred.
 The reason is the absence of a universal distribution function imposed by thermal symmetry, and thus of fixed scaling regimes associated with ground ($T=0$) and mixed ($T>0$) states for bosons or fermions, respectively.
 In fact, the freedom of shaping nonequilibrium distribution functions could enable new scaling regimes.
 At the same time, this discussion suggests a less strained focus on such borders.
+An intriguing, yet challenging, possibility would be to extract entanglement measures for open quantum systems in order to characterize the phase transitions discussed in this review analogously to previous work focusing on thermodynamic equilibrium \cite{osterloh2002scaling}.
+In that context, it has been shown that entanglement can exhibit scaling behaviour when a quantum phase transition is approached.
+Similarly to order parameter correlation functions, such scaling behaviour can be smeared out by finite temperature.
+Performing a similar analysis in the context of open quantum systems, would require to distinguish classical and quantum inter-particle correlations in a driven-open setting, and establishing whether one or both them can exhibit universal features at criticality \cite{kazemi2023unpredictability}.
+A way to extract such behaviour could be to compute the negativity \cite{vidal2002computable,plenio2005logarithmic}, which is however a challenging task even in simple spin systems.
+Building a connection between the scaling behaviour of order parameter and negativity in the framework of Keldysh path integrals could represent an important step forward in this direction.

 \paragraph*{Monitored quantum systems.}